 - They list calories.
 You can estimate how many calories you eat by multiplying the amount of each nutrient listed on the label by its serving size.

-- The most important part is the “ingredient list” that must list each ingredient.
-Watch out for additives, sugar (often using other names) and anything that you don’t understand.
-As a rule of thumb, ideally you want to buy food with one ingredient only, and never more than five.
+- The most important part is the “ingredient list” which must list each ingredient.
+Watch out for additives, sugar (often using other names), and anything that you don’t understand.
+As a rule of thumb, ideally, you want to buy food with one ingredient only, and never more than five.

-Ultimately. by switching out a few ingredients in your favorite meals can drastically reduce the amount of calories you’re taking in.
+Ultimately. switching out a few ingredients in your favorite meals can drastically reduce the number of calories you’re taking in.
 If you’re looking for healthy substitutes that can help you lose weight and reduce your sugar intake, we can help!

 Download our FREE Meal plan guide, click here!